GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

 Each indicator value was used to calculate a score between 0 and 10.
 The aim of this is to provide scores that can be weighted and combined to create a single Digital Exclusion Risk Index.
 The calculation for each of the indicators was marginally different.
 Each score was created in Tableau as a calculated field.
 As highlighted in the [version 1 notes](Notes_v1.md), the decision was made to calculate indicator scores at the local authority level.
 Each LSOA score was based on the maximum and minimum LSOA values of the district it sits within.
 This means that two LSOAs with the same indicator values in two separate districts may have different scores - they will be dependent on different maxima and minima.

 ### Maximum and minimum calculations
 In order to create the minimum of each district's LSOA values, the calculation needs to be fixed at the local authority level.
 For each indicator score, it is possible to include this element within the calculation in Tableau.
-However, to cut down on the amount of typing and complexity of each calculation, it was decided to create calculated fields for the maximum and minimum values of each indicator for each LSOA in each district.
+However, to cut down on the complexity of each calculation, it was decided to create calculated fields for the maximum and minimum values of each indicator for each LSOA in each district.

 The standard calculation used for each 'maximum' field was:

 `{ FIXED [Local authority name]: MAX([indicator])}`

-where `[indicator]` is the the particular indicator field (identified in Appendix A below).
+where `[indicator]` is the the particular indicator field (identified in [Appendix A](#appendix-a) below).

 Similarly, the calculation used for the 'minimum' field was:

 `{ FIXED [Local authority name]: MIN([indicator])}`

 In total, 18 calculated fields were created - one minimum and one maximum calculated field for each indicator.
-The full list of calculated fields and calculations is presented in Appendix B.
+The full list of calculated fields and calculations is presented in [Appendix B](#appendix-b).

 ### Calculating indicator scores
 Using the minimum and maximum value calculated fields mentioned above, individual scores between 0 and 10 can be created for each indicator.
 In most instances, a higher indicator value is assumed to relate to a higher risk of digital exclusion.
 Therefore, the calculation identifies where on the scale between the minimum and maximum values in the district each LSOA lies.
 The highest value would receive a score of 10, and the lowest value a score of 0.
 A value halfway between the highest and lowest values would gain a score of 5.

 The general calculation for this was:
 `10*([indicator value]-[Min of indicator])/([Max of indicator]-[Min of indicator])`
-where `[indicator value]` is the value of the the indicator for each LSOA, and `[Max of indicator]` and `[Min of indicator]` represent the maximum and minimums of that indicator, as mentioned above.
+where `[indicator value]` is the value of the the indicator for each LSOA, and `[Max of indicator]` and `[Min of indicator]` represent the maximum and minimums of that indicator, as mentioned above, at the district level.

 However, one indicator - the average download speed - was associated with higher risk of digital exclusion.
 As average broadband speeds are lower, there is a risk that many homes will have low speed connections that might be underutilised.
 In this instance, the calculation is reversed: when average broadband speeds are low, the score needs to be high, and vice versa:
 `10*([Max of indicator]-[indicator value])/([Max of indicator]-[Min of indicator])`

 There are no log functions used in the calculation.
 This is something we may explore in future.
 A log function would help to identify if it may be harder to reach a higher value.
 For example, it may be more difficult to reduce down an unemployment rate from 1% to 0% than it would be to reduce it from 10% to 9%.

-A full list of indicator score calculations is provided in Appendix C.
+A full list of indicator score calculations is provided in [Appendix C](#appendix-c).

 ## Component scores
 The next stage of the process is to create component scores.
 These component scores are based on the sum of weighted indicator scores.
 Only three component scores were created for this version of the tool: